hmatuschek/kochmorse/README.md

 ## Features
 Below, you will find a list of features of the current KochMorse release.

- * A morse tutor using the Koch method.
+ * A morse tutor using the [Koch method](https://github.com/hmatuschek/kochmorse/wiki/Tutors#koch-tutor).
- * A random morse tutor -- Allows to select a set of characters and prosigns for practicing.
+ * A [random morse tutor](https://github.com/hmatuschek/kochmorse/wiki/Tutors#random-tutor) -- Allows to select a set of characters and prosigns for practicing.
- * A QSO tutor -- Generates a random QSO text so you can practice reading typical QSOs.
+ * A [QSO tutor](https://github.com/hmatuschek/kochmorse/wiki/Tutors#qso-tutor) -- Generates a random QSO text so you can practice reading typical QSOs.
- * Customized text tutor -- This tutor allows you to listen to a plain-text file or to a text [generated](https://github.com/hmatuschek/kochmorse/wiki/TextGen) from a user-defined rules.
+ * A [customized text tutor](https://github.com/hmatuschek/kochmorse/wiki/Tutors#generated-text-tutor) -- This tutor allows you to listen to a plain-text file or to a text
+   [generated](https://github.com/hmatuschek/kochmorse/wiki/TextGen) from a user-defined rules.
- * A transmit tutor -- Connect your practice tone-generator to your microphone input and check your transmissions with KochMorse.
+ * A [transmit tutor](https://github.com/hmatuschek/kochmorse/wiki/Tutors#transmit-tutor) -- Connect your practice tone-generator to your microphone input and check your transmissions with KochMorse.
- * A chat tutor -- This tutor is a combination of the transmit tutor and the QSO tutor.
+ * A [chat tutor](https://github.com/hmatuschek/kochmorse/wiki/Tutors#chat-tutor) -- This tutor is a combination of the transmit tutor and the QSO tutor.
 Call CQ and KochMorse will answer.
  * Different speed of characters and pauses.
 This allows to practice the reading in full speed, while having enough time to write the character down.